gmazzap/GMRejectNotify/README.md

 Version 1.0
 -----------
 Version 1.0 is a complete refactoring from versions 0.*.

-If you have installed that legacy versions, please be sure to completely remove old plugin folder and then install and activate new version.
+If you have installed legacy versions, please __be sure to completely remove 0.* plugin folder and then install and activate new version__.

 Screenshots
 -----------